GaganBehrh/p5frontendpart/README.md

 ![Resposive Image](src/media/Responsive.png)
 Looking to post your recipes?
 You've come to the right place!
 ReciBook is a place where you can view the recipes of the other people.
 You can create your own free account and add an unlimited number of recipes and share it.This website is also responsive
+## React
+React is a library for building user interfaces, which comprise only one part of an app.
+Deciding on all the other parts — styles, routers, npm modules, ES6 code, bundling and more — and then figuring out how to use them is a drain on developers.
+This has become known as javascript fatigue.
+Despite this complexity, usage of React continues to grow.

+Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+This page provides an introduction to the idea of components.
+You can find a detailed component API reference here.

+Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.

+A Component is one of the core building blocks of React.
+In other words UI in React will be made up of pieces called components.
+Components make the task of building UIs much easier.
+A UI can be broken down into multiple individual pieces called components and work on them independently and merge them all in a parent component which will be your final UI.

+Components in React basically return a piece of JSX code that tells what should be rendered on the screen.
+In React, we mainly have two types of components:

+Functional Components: Functional components are simply javascript functions.
+We can create a functional component in React by writing a javascript function.
+These functions may or may not receive data as parameters.

+Class Components: The class components are a little more complex than the functional components.
+The functional components are not aware of the other components in your program whereas the class components can work with each other.
+We can pass data from one class component to another class component.
+We can use JavaScript ES6 classes to create class-based components in React.

+## Getting Started with Create React App
+This project was bootstrapped with Create React App.

+Available Scripts
+In the project directory, you can run:

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

+See the section about deployment for more information.

+npm run eject
+Note: this is a one-way operation.
+Once you eject, you can’t go back!

+If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except eject will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use eject.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+Learn More
+You can learn more in the Create React App documentation.

+To learn React, check out the React documentation.

+Code Splitting
+This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

+Analyzing the Bundle Size
+This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

+Making a Progressive Web App
+This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

+Advanced Configuration
+This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

+Deployment
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

+npm run build fails to minify
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ## UX
 ### User Stories